grantatspothero/trino/README.md

 # Temporary staging area for Galaxy changes to Trino

+Commits following *Temporary OSS cherry-picks* are already merged to OSS, and will be dropped upon rebase to the next Trino version.

 ## How to build this project?

 You will need to use settings.xml file with credentials for AWS CodeArtifact.